Affordable Housing in the City of Boulder

 Affordable Housing for Low/Moderate and Middle Income Households

 Affordable housing is a vital component of a community that creates thriving environments for people to live.
-Without it, families may be priced out of their communities due to the increasing financial burden of housing costs.
-To ensure that Boulder provides families and individuals with safe and affordable places to live, the city adopted a new goal in 2019 that 15 percent of all housing be permanently affordable to low and moderate income households.
+Without it, households may be priced out of our communities due to increasing housing costs.
+To ensure that Boulder provides families and individuals with safe and affordable places to live, the city adopted a new goal in 2019 that 15% of all housing be permanently affordable to low-, moderate-, and middle-income households by 2035.
 To accomplish it, the City of Boulder implemented multiple programs and policies to increase access to affordable housing options.

 What is affordable housing?

-- Affordable housing is defined as households spending less than 30 percent of their income on housing.
+- Affordable housing is defined as households spending less than 30% of their income on housing.

 What is Area Median Income or AMI?

 - Area Median Income, commonly referred to as "AMI," is a federal calculation based on census data from Boulder.
 Half of households make less than the 100 percent Area Median Income and half make more.